 * Deal for 19.9 pct stake set to be completed within days

-* Danamon shares surge 15 pct but below agreed price with Temasek (Recasts and writes through with MUFG comments)
+* Danamon shares surge 14 pct but below agreed price with Temasek (Recasts and adds deal milestones, analysts' comments)

-JAKARTA, Dec 27 (Reuters) - Mitsubishi UFJ Financial Group (MUFG) said it was cautiously optimistic of gaining regulatory approval for its plans to take majority control of PT Bank Danamon Indonesia - a deal that sent shares in the Southeast Asian lender surging.
+JAKARTA, Dec 27 (Reuters) - Japan's Mitsubishi UFJ Financial Group (MUFG) said it was cautiously optimistic of winning approval to take control of PT Bank Danamon Indonesia - in what could become the biggest acquisition of an Indonesian firm on record.

-The first part of the acquisition - a purchase of a 19.9 percent stake worth $1.2 billion - is due to be completed within days.
-Eventually it aims to buy all the shares in the country's fifth-largest bank.
+The first part of the Danamon acquisition - a purchase of a 19.9 percent stake worth $1.2 billion and which values the bank at about $6 billion - is due to be completed within days.

-Takayoshi Futae, MUFG's chief executive for Asia and Oceania, told a news conference that the Japanese bank was in continuous discussions with OJK and was "cautiously optimistic" it would gain approval to take more than 40 percent.
-He did not elaborate further.
+Takayoshi Futae, MUFG's chief executive for Asia and Oceania, told a news conference that the Japanese bank was in continuous discussions with OJK and was "cautiously optimistic" it would be granted approval to take its holding beyond 40 percent.

-Danamon's shares jumped 15 percent in Wednesday trade to 6,900 rupiah per share.
-At one point they climbed as high as 7,000 rupiah - their highest level in more than 17 years - although that was still below the 8,323 rupiah per share agreed with Temasek.
+Danamon's shares jumped 14 percent on Wednesday to 6,825 rupiah per share although that was still below the 8,323 rupiah per share agreed with Temasek.

 The second phase of the acquisition - a purchase of 20.1 percent stake - is expected to be completed in the second or third quarter of 2018, MUFG said.

-OJK has previously granted an exception to the 40 percent rule as part of its efforts to promote consolidation in the sector, allowing China Construction Bank Corp (CCB) to buying a controlling stake in PT Bank Windu Kentjana International in 2015 which then merged with another small domestic bank.
+OJK has previously granted an exception to the 40 percent rule as part of efforts to promote consolidation among Indonesia's 100-plus banks.
+In 2015 it allowed China Construction Bank Corp to take control of PT Bank Windu Kentjana International which then merged with another small domestic bank.